julianeon/julianeon/product_support.md

 It's important to make every customer feel appreciated by asking the right questions, updating enough for the conversation to feel alive, and making sure the resolution is something they can feel positive about by the end.

-Language is important too: be polite, but don't overdo the stuffy language, because that sounds like a template.
+Language is important too: be polite, but don't overdo the stuffy language, because that can sound like a copy-pasted template.

 This [infographic](https://fieldedge.com/blog/guide-to-great-customer-service-infographic/) lays down good rules for communicating with customers that I also follow myself.